oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 - `WikiPageSchema` – Powers page generation with `metadata` (summaries, keywords, referenced files, diagram types) plus the Markdown `content`.
 - `RAGContextSchema` – Wraps retrieval results (query, documents, conversation history, markdown instructions) so providers can consume a single JSON payload.

-All prompts embed the schema definition and example output, and all providers that support JSON mode/function calling (OpenAI, Bedrock, OpenRouter, etc.) are invoked via their structured APIs with fallback streaming/parsing for legacy models.
+All prompts embed the schema definition and example output, and all providers that support JSON mode/function calling (OpenAI, OpenRouter, etc.) are invoked via their structured APIs with fallback streaming/parsing for legacy models.
 Editable workspaces and exports persist the structured metadata so downstream tooling can surface summaries, keywords, and file provenance.

 #### List Cached Wikis